 - The questions asked should be researched by the job seeker.
 Asking these questions, and expecting someone else to answer, makes the job seeker look lazy or unresourceful, or both.

 Subj: Request for brief informational interview from marketing student

 Dear Mr. Smith,

-I located your contact information through LinkedIn and was hoping that we may be able to connect over the telephone for 10-15 minutes at your convenience.
+I located your contact information through LinkedIn and was hoping that we might be able to connect with a phone conversation for 10-15 minutes at your convenience.
 I would love to learn more about your background and the marketing industry in Northern Virginia.

-Currently, I am a junior marketing major at Virginia Tech and am interested in exploring internship opportunities in the field this summer.
+Currently, I am a junior marketing major at Virginia Tech and am interested in exploring internship opportunities this summer.
 I am specifically interested in value-based marketing strategies, advertising, and communications.

 Thank you for your time.
 I sincerely hope to hear from you.
 (Note alternate ending below.)

 (Alternate ending if Jane has a phone number for Mr. Smith:)